 - Turn L on Old Dana Road

-- Drive 0.8 miles to top of road.
-Park at the marked trailhead parking area just past the beaver dam.
+- Drive 0.8 miles to top of steep road.
+Park at the marked trailhead parking area.

-- Bring binoculars and bird book for viewing waterfowl on Mill Pond and exploring distant views.
+- Bring binoculars for viewing waterfowl on Mill Pond.

 - Begin at the sign reading “Mill Pond Forest & Huggins Trail Access.”